 Different styles and sizes of C are treated as the same by the kernel.
 But gothic and double-struck characters are treated as different.

 In standard mathematical notation, capital script and gothic letters are sometimes used interchangeably.
 The double-struck letters, sometimes called blackboard or openface letters, are conventionally used to denote specific sets.
 Thus, for example,

 conventionally denotes the set of complex numbers, and

 Dotless i and j are not usually taken to be different in meaning from ordinary i and j; they are simply used when overscripts are being placed on the ordinary characters.

 is a notation specifically used for the Weierstrass P function WeierstrassP

 Symbols represented by formal letters, or formal symbols, appear in the output of certain functions.
 They are indicated by gray dots above and below the English letter.

-Formal symbols are Protected, so they cannot be accidentally assigned a value.
+, so they cannot be accidentally assigned a value.

 Trying to modify a formal symbol fails.

 This means that expressions depending on formal symbols will not be accidentally modified.